Jackson Water Quality at a Glance

 Jackson Water, operating as JXN Water under federal court-appointed management since November 2022, serves approximately 180,000 residents across Mississippi’s capital city and surrounding areas including Byram and portions of Hinds, Rankin, and Madison counties.
 The system encompasses over 1,500 miles of water distribution lines, two major treatment plants, and numerous pumping stations that deliver an average of 42 million gallons of drinking water daily across roughly 150 square miles of service territory.

 Jackson sources its drinking water from the Ross Barnett Reservoir and the Pearl River, both surface water sources treated at the O.B.
 Curtis Water Treatment Plant and J.H.
 Fewell Water Treatment Plant respectively.
-Following decades of infrastructure challenges and compliance issues, the utility now operates under federal oversight with interim third-party manager Ted Henifin leading comprehensive system rehabilitation efforts.
+Following decades of infrastructure challenges and compliance issues culminating in a system collapse in August 2022, the utility now operates under federal oversight with interim third-party manager Ted Henifin leading comprehensive system rehabilitation efforts.
 JXN Water has implemented significant improvements in treatment operations, distribution system repairs, and regulatory compliance while working toward long-term stability and sustainable water service for Mississippi’s largest metropolitan area.

 Mississippi buildings lit up